oracle00/demu4thscripts/README.md

 Convert the 207‑byte binary data into the track‑data format used for writing to an actual card.
 Track data is converted back into a 207‑byte binary data block.

-I want to say thank you Demul WIP developers
+I want to say thank you for Demul WIP developers